 What is Chai?

-As we mention before Chai is a popular assertion library for Node.js and the browser.
+As we mentioned before Chai is a popular assertion library for Node.js and the browser.
 Chai.js implements three different assertion styles.
 Which one you choose is just a matter of your preference and project needs.
 Chai allows the freedom of choosing the style interface we prefer: “should”, “expect” and “assert” are all available.
+So, Chai not only provides a flexible and expressive syntax for writing assertions in JavaScript tests but also allows developers to create clear and readable test cases thanks to multiple assertion styles and chaining methods.
+With Chai, you can:

 You can learn more about the assertions and assertion styles Chai provides in the official Chai documentation.